arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 Cold and dry, but everything is my favorite color
 ```
 The `cat` command is short for **concatenate** and can be used to display the contents of multiple files, one after another.
+Here we are only asking it for the contents of a single file.

 If we check the status of our project again,
 Git tells us that it's noticed the new file: